Serena Williams Sizzles & Flaunts Her Sculpted Figure In A Pale Gray Crop Top

 She paired the shirt with simple white jeans that hugged every inch of her sculpted lower body.
 She also layered a crisp white sweatshirt over it.
 The garment draped over her fit figure, with the hem hitting just above her knees for an elegant look.

-Her hair was styled in soft curls that tumbled down her chest, and she rested one hand on her purse while she held her cell phone with the other.

 The second slide was a video clip in which Serena gave her audience a peek behind-the-scenes of her photoshoot.
-Though the set-up was designed to make it seem as though she was taking a selfie, she was in fact simply posing with her phone while her photographer snapped away.
+Though the setup was designed to make it seem as though she was taking a selfie, she was, in fact, simply posing with her phone while her photographer snapped away.

-Serena’s followers couldn’t get enough of the share, and the post received over 91,000 likes within two hours of going live, as well as 1,066 comments from her audience.
+Serena's followers couldn't get enough of the share, and the post received over 91,000 likes within two hours of going live, as well as 1,066 comments.

 "So gorgeous," one fan wrote, followed by a flame emoji.